annasen/mRNA_half-life/README.md

 demultiplex demux -r -s 9 -e 14 barcodes.tsv sample_R2.fastq.gz sample_R1.fastq.gz
 ```

-The demultiplexed R1 sequences can be copied into a new folder.
+The demultiplexed R1 sequences can be copied into a new folder because we will be using only R1 reads (as shown in the picture above, R2 reads contain only few nucleotides of the actual sequence at the very end, so we will not use them anymore, their main role was about having the cell barcode for demultiplexing).
 In order to get rid off the "sample_R1_" at the beginning of each (for clarity and for seq2science to run the pipeline as single-end), one can use this bash loop below:
 ```
 for file in *fastq.gz; do mv "$file" "${file/sample_R1_/}"; done
 ```